Every February and March, a certain area of study takes over basketball — bracketology.

 How can you watch 2019 NCAA Tournament games?

 Every single March Madness game will be broadcast on either TBS, TNT, TruTV or CBS.
 You can also stream every game on March Madness Live.
-We'll post the full TV schedule here when it is available.

 How can you get involved in bracketology?